bonizario/cp/algorithms/binary-search.md

     -5000 <= nums[i] <= 5000
     nums is sorted and rotated between 1 and n times.

-Follow up: This problem is similar to **Find Minimum in Rotated Sorted Array**, but nums may contain duplicates.
+Follow up: This problem is similar to Find Minimum in Rotated Sorted Array, but nums may contain duplicates.
 Would this affect the runtime complexity?
 How and why?
 (Worst case becomes O(n))

 ```cpp
 class Solution {